List of unproduced DC Comics projects: Early attempts at a Mad TV series

-A 1974 animated television pilot based on the Mad magazine that used selected material from the magazine was commissioned by ABC, but the network decided to not broadcast it.
+A 1974 animated television pilot based on the Mad magazine that used selected material from the magazine was commissioned by ABC, but the network decided not broadcast it.
 Dick DeBartolo noted that "nobody wanted to sponsor a show that made fun of products that were advertised on TV, like car manufacturers".
 The program was instead created into a TV special and is available for online viewing.

 In the mid-1980s, Hanna-Barbera developed another potential Mad animated television series which was never broadcast.

 Sgt.
 Rock film

 In the late 1980s and early 1990s, Arnold Schwarzenegger was attached to the title role of a Sgt.
 Rock film, despite the seeming incongruity of an Austrian actor playing an American G.I. in World War II.
 Screenplays were written by David Webb Peoples in 1987, Steven E. de Souza in 1988, John Milius in 1993, and Brian Helgeland in 1996, depicting Rock as having a German-American father and being able to speak German (a skill he uses to ambush the enemy).
 Producer Joel Silver still attempted to make a Sgt.
 Rock film.
 John Cox has written the latest screenplay, which is not based on any of the previous screenplay drafts.
 Cox said that Schwarzenegger was no longer attached to star in the project.
-In April 2007, David Gambino, VP at Silver Pictures said: "The good news is we have a fantastic screenplay and everybody's really happy with it.
-It's really just about trying to attach cast right now and really decide what the movie is going to be, how we're going to make it".
+In April 2007, David Gambino, VP at Silver Pictures said: "The good news is we have a fantastic screenplay, and everybody's really happy with it.
+It's really just about trying to attach the cast right now and really decide what the movie is going to be, how we're going to make it".
 Bruce Willis was reportedly under consideration for the role.
 In December 2008, Guy Ritchie revealed that the film was shelved due to his work on Sherlock Holmes but confirmed that the Sgt.
 Rock film will be set during World War II and include the members of Easy Company.
 The setting was later changed from World War II to another battle in the near future.
 Since then, there have been no further announcements.

 Project 13 TV series

-In October 2017, The CW was developing a one-hour drama series based on Traci Thirteen and her father Dr. Terrance Thirteen, titled Project 13, with Elizabeth Banks attached as an executive producer.
+In October 2017, The CW was developing a one-hour drama series based on Traci Thirteen and her father, Dr. Terrance Thirteen, titled Project 13, with Elizabeth Banks attached as an executive producer.
 The project never came to fruition.